 Employment Outlook and Career Info

-According to the U.S. Bureau of Labor Statistics (BLS), receptionists held nearly one million jobs in 2015, with the majority of these positions being in doctors' offices.
-The BLS predicted employment of receptionists to grow by 10% from 2014-2024, which is faster than the average for all careers.
-The median annual wage for receptionists in 2015 was $27,300 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), receptionists held more than one million jobs in 2018, with the majority of these positions being in doctors' offices.
+The BLS predicted employment of receptionists to grow by 5% from 2018-2028, which is faster than the average for all careers.
+The median annual wage for receptionists in 2018 was $29,140 (www.bls.gov).

 Continuing Education Options and Certification